What is it about?

 Before reading:

-This first chapter is an UNEDITED, RAW, FOURTH DRAFT VERSION and is NOT the final product!
+This first chapter is an ARC DRAFT and is NOT the final product!

 @Copyright Monty K. Rue